-At times we were swimming, at times we were climbing, at times we were jumping, at times we were sliding and repeat for the following 4-5 hours - lost track of time.
-I wished there was more time to take [nicer] photos even though the water was not its usual turquoise because of the heavy rain from the recent days.
+At times we were swimming, at times we were climbing, at times we were jumping, at times we were sliding and repeat for the following 4-5 hours - I lost track of time.

 Jumps vary in height and degree of difficulty.
 Click on the image below for a short video of selected jumps (the youtube video will open in another window).
 Each jump has a name but I couldn't memorize ... so #1, #2, and #3 it is.
 I do recall one though, the "salto de fe" (leap of faith), inside the dark cave we had to jump without seeing anything - pitch black.

 It was about 6pm by the time we were back at the van.
 Tired, with scratches, blisters, and bruises but excited and very encouraged as I saw my son having so much fun enjoying nature - the fact he allowed me to take photos is a testimony of this.
 We changed into dry clothes that we had left in the van and drove for 40 min back into civilization.
 Along the way we stopped for yummi tacos de asada.
 No meal has ever tasted so good.

 Is Matacanes in your bucket list now?
 Drop me a note, happy to answer questions.

 If you enjoyed this article, would you consider becoming a sponsor by making a small donation?
 Every bit counts and is greatly appreciated!